Financial Aid & Billing

 Students are automatically enrolled in the Student Health Insurance Plan.
 We include a premium in your billing statement each fall and spring quarter.

 You can opt out of our Student Health Insurance Plan if you have adequate coverage from another source.
 Use our waiver form to opt out.

-Please visit Housing and Residential Education for information on housing options and costs.
+Please visit Housing and Residential Education for information on housing and meal plan options and costs.